-Tools and indicators as well as specific segments of the real economy to which the financial system is exposed.
+Tools and indicators The macroprudential policy framework being developed will consist of a series of models, indicators and tools targeting the broad financial system as well as specific segments of the real economy to which the financial system is exposed.
 It will enhance the Bank's internal capacity for the timely identification and management of systemic risks to foster resilience against structural and exogenous shocks.